Select a topic to explore.

 After you have your team and your coach, it’s time to choose a topic.
 You might pick something that you’ve always wondered about (“Why doesn’t X do this?”) or that has always interested you (“How could I build a better X?”).
 As a team, brainstorm some ideas and see if there are any ideas or areas of study that stand out.
 Consider these tips when selecting a topic:

-Click here to listen to advice from past years’ winning coaches!
+Click here to listen to an advice on selecting topics from winning coach; Max and Jay!

 Check out how STEM-azing the program is!